venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 # Machine Learning Interview Notes

+#### Explain the difference between supervised and unsupervised machine learning?
+What are the most common algorithms for supervised learning and unsupervised learning?
 #### Explain overfitting and regularization
+#### Explain the difference between likelihood and probability.
+#### What is the difference between overfitting and underfitting?

 #### What do L1 and L2 regularization mean and when would you use L1 vs. L2?
 Can you use both?
 #### When there are highly correlated features in your dataset, how would the weights for L1 and L2 end up being?